We offer a variety of niche locations and styles.

 Everything is subject to availability at a given Catholic Cemetery, so inquire about specific locations.

-A single niche holds one cremation urn.
-It will have a marble or glass* front inside and a granite front outside.
+A single niche usually holds one cremation urn.
+Additional Rights of Interment may be allowed with specific restrictions.
+The niche will have a marble or glass front inside and a granite front outside.
 It is approximately 10-inches high by 10-inches wide by 8-inches deep.

 Deluxe Single Niche